MicrosoftDX/kurvejs/docs/graph.md

 This is what tooling is supposed to help with.
 This is the problem that Kurve's QueryBuilder solves: leverage Intellisense to let you to easily discover and access the Microsoft Graph.

 Here's what it looks like.
-With a Kurve _graph_ object in hand, just start typing in a TypeScript-aware editor such as Visual Studio Code:
+With a Kurve.Graph object in hand, just start typing in a TypeScript-aware editor such as Visual Studio Code:

     You type...
 The editor prompts you with...